-The Group has accumulated tax losses of \$2,706,233 (2011: \$1,905,805) that are available indefinitely for offset against future taxable profits of the companies in which the losses arose.
+The Group has accumulated tax losses which are in the process of being quantified and are expected to be available indefinitely for offset against future taxable profits of the companies in which the losses arose.

-At 30 June 2012, there is no recognized or unrecognized deferred income tax liability (none in 2011) for taxes that would be payable on the unremitted earnings of certain of the Group's subsidiaries, associate or joint venture, as the Group has no liability for additional taxation should such amounts be remitted.
+At 30 June 2013, there is no recognised or unrecognised deferred income tax liability (none in 2012) for taxes that would be payable on the unremitted earnings of certain of the Group's subsidiaries, associate or joint venture, as the Group has no liability for additional taxation should such amounts be remitted.